madeline-underwood/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-architecture/_review.md

         correct_answer: 1
         explanation: >
             Yes, however in such the case the model will produce random outputs, as the network has not been trained to recognize any patterns from the data.
+    - questions:
+        question: >
+            Which loss function was used to train the PyTorch model on the MNIST dataset?
+        answers:
+            - Mean Squared Error Loss
+            - CrossEntropyLoss
+            - Hinge Loss
+            - Binary Cross-Entropy Loss
+        correct_answer: 2
+        explanation: >
+            The CrossEntropyLoss function was used to train the model because it is suitable for multi-class classification tasks like digit classification.
+It measures the difference between the predicted probabilities and the true class labels, helping the model learn to make accurate predictions.

 # ================================================================================
 #       FIXED, DO NOT MODIFY